rahulv77/React-Code-Editor/README.md

 ﻿# React-Code-Editor
 # React + Vite

-An in-browser code editor made with React.
+An in-browser code editor made with React and Chakra-UI library

 ## Run Locally